 How to Make Carrot Cake Cupcakes

-- Bake for about 14 minutes or until a toothpick inserted in the center comes out clean.
+- Bake.
+Divide the batter into the cupcake liners, and bake for about 13 – 15 minutes, or until a toothpick inserted in the center of a few of the muffins comes out clean.

 Tips for Decorating Carrot Cake Cupcakes

 There are so many ways you can decorate carrot cakes!
 A swirl of cream cheese frosting is more than enough, but if you would like to have some fun with it, here are a few of my favorite ideas:

 - Candy Carrots: Frost the icing into a flat topping and use orange Reese’s Pieces candies and a green lime wedge candy to create a carrot shape on top of the cupcakes.

 - Frosting Carrots: Dye your cream cheese frosting with orange and green frosting and pipe carrots on the top of the cream cheese.

 - Carrots with Parsley: Frost the top of the cupcakes in a flat layer, and pipe the top of a carrot in the center of each one, as if it were planted in the cupcake.
 Add sprigs of curly parsley on top for the carrot tops.

 - Crumbled Cake Topping: Crumble one cupcake (without icing) and sprinkle the cake crumbs on top of your frosted cupcakes.